waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    Return list of group ids that *user* belongs to.
-If *group* is not in the list, it is included; typically, *group* is specified as the group ID field from the password record for *user*.
+If *group* is not in the list, it is included; typically, *group* is specified as the group ID field from the password record for *user*, because that group ID will otherwise be potentially omitted.

    .. availability:: Unix.